Polyethylene: Copolymers

-Climate change

-When exposed to ambient solar radiation the plastic produces trace amounts of two greenhouse gases, methane and ethylene.
-The plastic type which releases gases at the highest rate is low-density polyethylene (LDPE).
-Due to its low density it breaks down more easily over time, leading to higher surface areas.
-When incubated in air, LDPE emits gases at rates ~2 times and ~76 times higher in comparison to incubation in water for methane and ethylene, respectively.
-However, based on the rates measured in the study methane production by plastics is presently an insignificant component of the global methane budget.

-Chemically modified polyethylene

-Polyethylene may either be modified in the polymerization by polar or non-polar comonomers or after polymerization through polymer-analogous reactions.
-Common polymer-analogous reactions are in case of polyethylene crosslinking, chlorination and sulfochlorination.

-Non-polar ethylene copolymers
+Non-polar copolymers

-α-olefins

-In the low pressure process α-olefins (e.g. 1-butene or 1-hexene) may be added, which are incorporated in the polymer chain during polymerization.
+In the low pressure process α-olefins (e.g. 1-butene or 1-hexene) may be incorporated in the polymer chain.
 These copolymers introduce short side chains, thus crystallinity and density are reduced.
 As explained above, mechanical and thermal properties are changed thereby.
 In particular, PE-LLD is produced this way.

-Metallocene polyethylene (PE-MC)

-Metallocene polyethylene (PE-M) is prepared by means of metallocene catalysts, usually including copolymers (z.
-B. ethene / hexene).
-Metallocene polyethylene has a relatively narrow molecular weight distribution, exceptionally high toughness, excellent optical properties and a uniform comonomer content.
-Because of the narrow molecular weight distribution it behaves less pseudoplastic (especially under larger shear rates).
-Metallocene polyethylene has a low proportion of low molecular weight (extractable) components and a low welding and sealing temperature.
+For "metallocene polyethylene" (PE-M), prepared using metallocene catalysts, copolymers with 1-hexene are common.
+PE-M has a relatively narrow molecular weight distribution, exceptionally high toughness, excellent optical properties, and a uniform comonomer content.
+Because of the narrow molecular weight distribution it behaves less as a pseudoplastic (especially under larger shear rates).
+PE-M has only a small low molecular weight (extractable) component and a low welding and sealing temperature.
 Thus, it is particularly suitable for the food industry.